Holiday Recycling Tips

-- Donate them!
-Check with your local organizations that will help redistribute them to the community.
+- Donate lights to local organizations that will help redistribute them to the community

 - Sell them online.